abbujo/abbujo/README.md

 </p>

 <h2 align="center">Hey there!!!!
 This is Abhishek Joshi 👋🤓</h2>
-<p align="justify">I'm an out and out Tech enthusiast, who has recently formed an IT start up called
-<a href="https://prismasofts.com">Prismasoft</a> to cater the need of IT solutions.
-  I'm currently pursuing my Masters in IT at <a href="https://www.vu.edu.au/">Victoria University</a>, Melbourne.
-I am an <a href="https://www.nitk.ac.in/">NIT Surathkal</a> graduate in Computer Engineering and have previously worked as a Software Engineer at <a href="https://www.linkedin.com/company/ba-continuum-solutions-private-limited/">Bank of America</a>.
+<p align="justify">I'm an out and out Tech enthusiast and a recent Masters graduate in IT at <a href="https://www.vu.edu.au/">Victoria University</a>, Melbourne.
+I am a <a href="https://www.nitk.ac.in/">NIT Surathkal</a> graduate in Computer Engineering and have previously worked as a Software Engineer at <a href="https://www.linkedin.com/company/ba-continuum-solutions-private-limited/">Bank of America</a>.
 </p>

 <h2 align="center">I am skilled in</h2>